 Hank Azaria On 'Brockmire' And Why He No Longer Performs Apu On 'The Simpsons'

 This is FRESH AIR.
-I'm Terry Gross.
+I'm Dave Davies, in for Terry Gross.
 You've probably heard our guest, actor Hank Azaria, more times than you realize.
 He's voiced dozens of characters for "The Simpsons," including Moe the bartender, Chief Wiggum and Dr. Nick.
 One character he no longer performs is Apu, which he'll explain a little later.
-He's appeared as an actor in many films, including "The Birdcage," "Shattered Glass," "Dodgeball," "Night At The Museum" and "Tuesdays With Morrie," and in several TV series.
+He's appeared in many films, including "The Birdcage," "Shattered Glass," "Dodgeball," "Night At The Museum" and "Tuesdays With Morrie," as well as the TV series "Friends," "Mad About You," "Bordertown" and "Ray Donovan."

-He's currently starring in the TV series "Brockmire" on IFC.
+He's currently nominated for a Critics Choice Award for best actor in a comedy series for his role in the IFC series "Brockmire."
 It's a dark comedy in which Azaria plays a talented baseball announcer with a drinking problem whose life takes some strange and surprising turns.
-Azaria is also an executive producer of the show.
-The fourth and final season of "Brockmire" premieres tomorrow night at 10 on IFC.
-The first three seasons are available on Hulu.
-Hank Azaria spoke with FRESH AIR's Dave Davies.
+Azaria was also an executive producer of the show.
+All four seasons of "Brockmire" are available for streaming on Hulu, Amazon Prime and other platforms.

+I spoke to Hank Azaria last March, when the fourth season of "Brockmire" premiered.

-DAVE DAVIES, BYLINE: Well, Hank Azaria, welcome to FRESH AIR.
+DAVIES: Well, Hank Azaria, welcome to FRESH AIR.
 It's good to have you back.
 Let's start with a clip, the scene that kicked off the series "Brockmire."
 And I'll just kind of set it up for the audience.
 I mean, you're a successful big-league baseball announcer.
-And you always end your broadcasts by referring to your beloved wife Lucy, saying, Lucy, get supper on the stove because this ballgame is over.
+And you always end your broadcasts by referring to your beloved wife Lucy - saying, Lucy, get supper on the stove because this ballgame is over.

 HANK AZARIA: (Laughter).